nikist97/Python-DataStructures/README.md

 from DataStructures.AbstractDataStructures import Graph # import the graph data structure

 graph = Graph() # initialize a graph with None elements type, hence all types of elements can be added to the graph
-# the initialized graph is also nor directed, neither oriented, neither weighted
+# the initialized graph is also neither directed, nor oriented, nor weighted

 graph = Graph(elements_type=int, directed=True, oriented=False, weighted=True)
 # only integers can be added to the initialized graph; the graph is directed, but not oriented; the graph is also weighted